scrim-network/applegate_etal_2015_code_package/greenland_amplification_figure_4/README.md

     relatively self-explanatory.
 The total data volume is on the order of 32 GB.

+# Instructions

-Make '1.calculate_global_mean_and_Greenland_tas.sh' executable and run
+1. Make '1.calculate_global_mean_and_Greenland_tas.sh' executable and run it.
-    it.
 This generates timeseries of yearly Greenland-mean and global-mean surface air temperature for each model run for the period 1970-2099.
 For those models with extended runs, timeseries are also generated for the period 1970-2299.

-Make '2.create_multiple_timeseries_and_amplification_plots.R' executable
-    and run it.
+2. Make '2.create_multiple_timeseries_and_amplification_plots.R' executable and run it.
 This calculates the "Greenland amplification" for each model run and generates Figure 4.